 Books for Men

-Think Like a Monk – Best-selling book on happiness and positive thinking by Jay Shetty
+Think Like a Monk – Best-selling book by super popular author Jay Shetty on happiness and positive thinking with helpful, practical tips to lead you towards your best life.

-DISCLAIMER– Menpsyche has compiled these mens resources for information ONLY.
+Menpsyche has compiled this article for information ONLY.
 We do not endorse or make guarantees regarding the quality of services and assume no responsibility or liability for outcomes arising from the use of these services.

 Harsh is the founder of menPsyche.
 He enjoys using his extensive research and writing skills to communicate ideas and concepts, with the aim to improve people’s lives.